Deep Learning for Image Denoising: A Photographer's Guide

 - Activation functions, like ReLU (Rectified Linear Unit), introduce non-linearity into the model.
 This allows the network to learn more complex relationships between pixels, enhancing its ability to distinguish noise from important image details.

 - Batch normalization is a technique used to stabilize the learning process and speed up training.
 It normalizes the activations of each layer, reducing the internal covariate shift and allowing for higher learning rates.
+'Internal covariate shift' refers to the change in the distribution of network activations due to the updates of parameters in the preceding layers during training.
+Reducing this shift helps the network learn more quickly and stably.

 Two successful CNN-based denoising models are DnCNN and FFDNet.
 DnCNN uses residual learning and batch normalization to achieve state-of-the-art denoising performance.
 FFDNet, as mentioned in Image Denoising with Deep Learning, offers a fast and flexible solution for CNN-based image denoising.
+The linked article provides a general overview of deep learning for image denoising, and while it mentions these models, it doesn't delve deeply into their specific mechanics.

 Autoencoders offer a different approach to image denoising by learning to compress and reconstruct images.
 This process allows them to separate noise from essential image features.